JoseJuan81/multiselect/README.md

 <img alt="npm" src="https://img.shields.io/npm/dm/multiselect-db">

 > **multiselect** is a `vue` component used to select multiple options at the same time.
-> This component only has basic and general style and the users can style it the way they wants, that's why this component can be used in any vue project.
+> This component only has basic and general style and the users can style it the way they want, that's why this component can be used in any vue project.
-> Multiselect comes with a optional `Tag` component that can be used in the ***tag*** slot.

 ## Install
 ```code